 - Preheat oven to 450 degrees F. Coat a muffin tin with non-stick cooking spray; set aside.

 - Stir together melted butter, basil, and garlic powder; set aside.

 - Roll out pizza dough on a flat surface so it is about 15" x 12".
 Using a pastry brush, coat the raw dough evenly with butter mixture.
 Top dough with cheese, and any other desired toppings.

 - Roll long side of dough carefully until you make a log.
 Using a serrated knife, trim the edges of the dough log off so you're down to where the filling is.
 Cut the log into 12 equal pieces.

 - Place each log piece into a muffin tin cup.
 Press gently to fill the bottom of the cup a little more than the dough does on its own.

 - Bake for 10 to 12 minutes, or until tops are golden brown and cheese bubbles a little.

-- Remove from oven and let rest for 10 minutes, or until your are able to safely remove pizza muffins from the tin.
-Serve with your favorite dipping sauce.
+- Remove from oven and let rest for 10 minutes, or until you are able to safely remove pizza muffins from the tin.
+Serve with your favorite pizza sauce for dipping.